-I realize my comments may be viewed by some as those of a union leader unfairly attacking well-meaning board members.
-However, the key fact to remember is Trustees Mace and Zito chose to vote no on a legally negotiated and financially sustainable agreement.
-The question is why.
+Some may view my comments as a union leader unfairly attacking well-meaning board members.
+However, the fact is Trustees Mace and Zito chose to vote "No" on a legally negotiated and financially sustainable agreement.
+We should all be asking “Why?”

 Brian Wheatley, ETA President

 LCAP Community Forum - Mar.
 17 (Quimby Gym @ 6:30 pm)

 Rep Council - Mar.
 18 (Mt.
 Ham @ 3:30 pm)

 FYI - Eastside has already adopted their calendar for next year.
 You can view it here if you're curious.

 |Members Guide||ETA Meeting Dates||Code of Conduct|